TheresaLui/SelfHelpContent_v2/articles/microsoft.automation/automation-updatemanagement-nodes.md

 ## **Recommended Steps**

 The Update Agent Troubleshooter ([Windows](https://docs.microsoft.com/azure/automation/troubleshoot/update-agent-issues), [Linux](https://docs.microsoft.com/azure/automation/troubleshoot/update-agent-issues-linux)) will detect common issues such as restrictive firewalls, missing prerequisites, or misconfigured registry keys.

 ### **Machines not showing up in the portal**

 * Follow the steps in ["Machines don't show up under Update Management" ](https://docs.microsoft.com/azure/automation/troubleshoot/update-management#nologs) for instructions on how to:

   * Make sure that your machine is reporting to the correct workspace
   * Make sure Scope Configuration is not preventing your machine from enrolling in Update Management
   * Check your Log Analytics configuration to ensure log ingestion is working

 ### **Update Agent Readiness shows "Not Configured" or "Not Assessed"**

 * Follow the steps in ["Machines don't show up under Update Management" ](https://docs.microsoft.com/azure/automation/troubleshoot/update-management#nologs) to check for the most recent reports from machines and common solutions
 * If you see an error code like "Exception from HRESULT 0x...", follow the troubleshooting guide for ["Machine shows as Not Assessed and shows an HResult exception"](https://docs.microsoft.com/azure/automation/troubleshoot/update-management#hresult)

-  * This error commonly indicates an inaccessible WSUS server has been configured, or Windows Update is not reachable on the network.
+  * This error commonly indicates an inaccessible WSUS server has been configured, or Windows Update is not reachable on the network

 ## **Recommended Documents**